samuck21/samuck21/README.md

 ### About me

-Control and Automation Engineer with over 3 years of experience in software development, specializing in creating software for embedded systems, mobile applications, and video game development.
+##Control and Automation Engineer with over 3 years of experience in software development, specializing in creating software for embedded systems, mobile applications, and ##video game development.
 I have experience with programming languages.
-Seeking the opportunity to share my passion for programming, always staying at the forefront of learning new technologies to continue innovating and developing software that meets the requirements of users.
+Seeking the opportunity to share my passion for programming, always staying at the forefront of ##learning new technologies to continue innovating and developing software that meets the requirements of users.
-### Mobile Developer

-<h2 >Tecnologías conocidas</h2>
+<h2 >Technologies/Tools</h2>
 <!--tech stack icons-->
 <p align="left">
   <a href="https://skillicons.dev">